max-evolve/max-evolve.github.io/_resources/2025-01-01-ab-test-question-guide.md

 - **Impact**: How will experimental outcomes affect the product?
 E.g. we'll decide to make the button bigger if the CTR rate is higher with the bigger button than the smaller button.
 - **Tradeoff**: Every A/B Experiment has some sort of tradeoff.
 What are some potential pitfalls to launching your proposed experiment that might not be evident via a purely data-based analysis?
 E.g. perhaps making the button bigger drives higher CTR on the button in question, but decreases CTR on other important buttons on the page.

-The optimal structure for an A/B PM question can be found [in our A/B question guide](https://www.tryexponent.com/course/lesson/ab-testing).
-Take a look if you need a refresher.

 ### **Brainstorm**